A Holiday Dinner at Home in Dallas With Former 'Deb of the Decade' Cornelia Guest

 A Holiday Dinner at Home in Dallas With Former ‘Deb of the Decade’ Cornelia Guest

-With Cues from Her Legendary Sociality Mother, C.Z.
+With Cues from Her Legendary Socialite Mother, C.Z.
 Guest, the New Texan Creates a One-of-a-Kind Table — Marlboros and AllBY Rebecca Sherman // 12.07.22

 Cornelia Guest with her Great Dane, Wolf, at her Highland Park home.
 (Photo by Afritina Coker)